-- Expert External Reviews of Business Units, conducted on a multi-year cycle.
-These reviews provide an independent assessment of the Business Unit’s performance and recommendations that will assist the Business Unit to improve its performance across all the key areas it is responsible for (impact, science and innovation capacity) so as to maximise the economic, environmental and/or social benefits it provides to end-users and to Australia.
+- Expert external reviews of Business Units (BUs), conducted on a multi-year cycle.
+These reviews provide an independent assessment of the BU's performance and recommendations that will assist the BUs to improve its performance across key areas it is responsible for (impact, science and innovation capacity) so as to maximise the economic, environmental and/or social benefits it provides to end-users and to Australia.

-- Reports from the National Facility Steering Committees: Reports from the Marine National Facility Steering Committee, in relation to the ongoing delivery of ocean research capabilities for the nation; and from the Australia Telescope Steering Committee, in relation to the ongoing delivery of radio astronomy capabilities for the nation.
+- Annual Reports on the performance of the national facilities Steering Committees: Reports from the Marine National Facility Steering Committee, in relation to the ongoing delivery of ocean research capabilities for the nation; and from the Australia Telescope Steering Committee, in relation to the ongoing delivery of radio astronomy capabilities for the nation.

-- Impact Assessments: Reports of independently validated Impact Studies which are conducted routinely and the periodic whole-of-CSIRO impact assessments.
+- Impact assessments: Reports of independently validated Impact Studies conducted routinely and the periodic whole-of-CSIRO impact assessments.

-- Science Council: An annual report from the Science Council, in relation to key issues and emerging issues being addressed by that council.
+- Science Council: An annual report from the Science Council, in relation to key issues and emerging issues addressed by that council

 - Science and Industry Endowment Fund (SIEF): The Committee will also receive the annual report and Meeting with the Advisory Council of the Science and Industry Endowment Fund, which advises on research priorities and investments made under the Gift made by CSIRO to the Fund.